Mirkotorrisi/Mortgages-Creator-/README.md

 # Mortgages-Creator-
 Program which asks information to the user, calculates a mortgage and  prints PDF files with each repayment details.

-The program needs iText library for Java.
+The program needs iText library for Java and JavaFX for GUI.

 It creates a CSV file with informations about the accounts stored.
 Also, creates a PDF file for each account in it.